slittorin/home-assistant-maintenance/README.md

 5. Restart also Home Assistant, to ensure that all cached data is flushed.

-6. Verify that the sensor is now correct, including
+6. Verify that the sensor is now correct, including running sql above to verify in tables.

 Create the stored procedure with the below:
 ```sql